Fun FOOD Frolic

 3) Petaling Street Market, Chinatown

-If you want to enjoy street food and shopping at the same time, then Petaling Street in Chinatown is your destination.
-One can see the significant influence of Chinese Cuisine in local Malaysian flavors.
+Petaling Street in Chinatown is your destination if you want to enjoy street food and shopping simultaneously.
+One can see the significant influence of Chinese Cuisine on local Malaysian flavors.
 Hence, what could be better than exploring the authentic Chinese flavors at Chinatown itself.

 Like many other Asian cities, Kuala Lumpur also has a big Chinatown.
 Here you can shop for souvenirs, handbags, accessories, and all different kinds of Chinese goods.
 It is one of the most popular, bustling shopping districts of Kuala Lumpur.
 From street food to shopping for goods, you find it all in Chinatown.